nrfconnect/sdk-nrf/samples/bluetooth/rpc_host/README.rst

 Debug build
 ===========

-To build the sample with a debugging configuration, use the following command:
+You can build the sample with a debugging configuration using the ``-DCONFIG_OVERLAY=overlay-debugging.conf'`` flag in your build.

+See :ref:`cmake_options` for instructions on how to add this option to your build.
+For example, when building on the command line, you can do so as follows:

 .. code-block:: console